 For The King is a turn-based, tabletop, roguelike developed by IronOak games.
-It is available on Steam for $19.99, PlayStation 4 for $33.49, Xbox One and Nintendo Switch for $24.99.
+It is available on Steam and Humble Bundle for $19.99, PlayStation 4 for $33.49, Xbox One and Nintendo Switch for $24.99.
 It is also available on Xbox Games Pass.
 This review was conducted on a standard Xbox One system by Joseph Pugh.

 For The King succeeds at emulating a tabletop experience.
 It really feels like a cross between a detailed board game and a role-playing game such as Dungeons and Dragons with every advantage that a computerized system brings to its platform.
 You control up to three characters solo or you can divide up control of the party between yourself and two other players in local or online co-op.

 For The King released on PC last year and was updated with several expansions that are now included in the base game.
 For The King very recently made its console release and I’m happy to report that all the expansions are included as well.
 You begin the game by selecting one of several scenarios and difficultys.
 Each scenario poses a new unique challenge and gameplay experiences.

 You pick three characters and you can alter their appearances to a small degree and name them.
 Each one has different numbers in various skills such as strength, talent, and awareness.
 The higher the number the better.
 You start with a choice of four classes, but as you play you accumulate lore that can be spent in a store on the main menu.

-You can unlock new types of encounters, weapons, and items that can be found in the world, either by shopping, loot or a quest reward.
+New types of encounters, weapons, and items that can be found in the world, either by shopping, loot or a quest reward are among your choices..
 You can also unlock new cosmetics and of course new character classes.
 The game is a rogue-like, and quite a challenging one.
 You aren’t meant to succeed all or even most of the time.
 The lore store serves as your persistent progression system that continuously adds new features to your future runs.